 Decoupling Your Systems and Your Data

 For example, let’s imagine you run a logistics firm that heavily invested in a centralized system during the 80’s.
-The software runs on a legacy operating system and handles almost every operational function of the business.
-You would like to rebuild the carrier pricing components but they are tightly integrated with the invoicing and scheduling components.
-Using these as natural “seams” in the software you can duplicate running instances and isolate the messages between them.
-Then, temporary bridges can be written to make sure dependent components continue to function while the carrier pricing module is rebuilt as a modern, scalable, web service.
+The software runs on a legacy operating system and handles almost every operational function of your business.
+You would like to rebuild the carrier pricing components, but they are tightly integrated with the invoicing and scheduling components.
+Using these as natural “seams” in the software, you can duplicate running instances and isolate the messages between them.
+Then, temporary bridges can be written to make sure dependent components continue to function while the carrier pricing module is rebuilt as a modern, scalable web service.